-This article was last updated Feb 15, 2018, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Feb 15, 2018.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 Completing a balance transfer with American Express can be a relatively easy process, and we’ll tell you exactly how to do it in this post.